Iran nuclear talks pause, will reconvene in Vienna next week

 Asked what had been achieved this week, Mora said there had been progress “in the sense that we have had a new Iranian delegation, they have engaged in negotiations with other delegations.”

 “We are incorporating also new policy sensitivities for the new Iranian delegations,” he said.
-“But again, the point of departure, the common ground is where we finished on the 20th of June.”
+“But again, the point of departure, the common ground is where we finished” at the last round of talks, in June.

+The nuclear deal saw Iran limit its enrichment of uranium in exchange for the lifting of economic sanctions.
+Since the deal’s collapse, Iran now enriches small amounts of uranium up to 60% purity — a short step from weapons-grade levels of 90%.
+Iran also spins advanced centrifuges barred by the accord, and its uranium stockpile now far exceeds the accord’s limits.

+On Wednesday, the International Atomic Energy Agency that monitors the Islamic republic’s nuclear program said Iran has begun steps to enrich uranium at an underground nuclear facility in Fordo — where it was meant to halt all enrichment — up to 20% purity.